PepeuFBV/Updating_mars/README.md

 2. Navigate to the project folder
 3. Compile the project

-## Running the tests

-To run the tests, you need to open the Mars MIPS Simulator and load the project file.
-Then, you can run created Syscalls etc etc --TODO

 ## Project Details

 The project was developed under the Operating Systems course at the Federal University of the Semi-Arid Rural Area (UFERSA).
 The project was developed by the following students: